Skip to main content

 1306132908_imageref_1453738123.png

-This is equivalent to setting the Output parameter in the MAIN section (refer to above).
+This is equivalent to setting the Output parameter in the Audio section of the Master’s Output properties (refer to above).

 In this Master/Cue channel strip, do the following to configure the output of the Cue channel: